 Secondary Outcomes (explanation)

-1. Helping with household chores
+3.3.1 Helping with household chores.

-We will also use data from the existing RCT endline survey regarding time spent doing household chores to see whether students in treatment groups are more helpful to their families.
+We will use data from the existing RCT endline survey regarding time spent doing household chores to see whether students in treatment groups are more helpful to their families.
 Student’s own assessment of minutes spent helping parents with household chores or outside work per day (average over last week).

 The specific survey question asks: “Do you help with [activity]?
 If yes, how much time in a day (average over last week)?
 [Answer: in minutes]”

-2. Dimensions of volunteer attitude
+3.3.2 Dimensions of volunteer attitude

 We will use the four dimensions from “Bales Volunteerism Activism scale” to analyze the underlying features that create active volunteer attitude and see whether treatment group students score higher in any of the dimensions.
 According to the scale there are four clear dimensions which make up the active volunteer attitude.
-We will average scores on the five items of each dimension to obtain the score for each respondent.
+We will average scores of each dimension to obtain the score for each respondent.
 The scale has the following dimensions:

-2.1.
-A sense of effectiveness
+3.3.2.1 A sense of effectiveness

 The perception of personal efficacy, control, and significance in tackling social issues is reflected in specific questions (b, c, f, m, p).
 Example: Potential volunteers will have very strong negative reaction to the statement, “Anything I do can’t really change the world’s problems.”
 This suggests that these respondents place great importance on their ability to make a profound impact in addressing societal challenges.

-2.2.
-Sociability and generability
+3.3.2.2 Sociability and generability

 The perception that volunteer priorities global issues alongside their personal commitments.
 This is reflected in specific questions (d, h, j, o, r, t).
 For instance, potential volunteers will strongly disagree with the statement, “People with ordinary lives don’t feel the need to get heavily involved in social causes.”

-2.3.
-Idealism or philosophical commitment
+3.3.2.3 Idealism or philosophical commitment

 This demonstrates the inclination to make sacrifices for the betterment of society and their perception that addressing significant challenges involves incurring real costs.
-It is evident in the responses to specific questions (e, g, I, k, n).
+It is evident in the responses to specific questions (e, g, i, k, n).
 For instance, potential volunteers will strongly agree with statements such as “There will be peace only when there is justice”.

-2.4 The ‘feel good’ factor
+3.3.2.4 The ‘feel good’ factor

 This dimension suggests that the potential volunteers believe that their actions not only benefit others but also contribute to their own personal growth and fulfillment.
 It is reflected in the responses to specific questions (a, 1, q, s).
 Potential volunteers will show a highly positive reaction to statements such as “The more you put into life, the more you will get out of it” and “I know that when I’m working to help others, I’m also helping myself.”

-3. Motivation to volunteer
+4.1 Motivation to volunteer

-Motivation to volunteer will be measured using the ‘Volunteer Functions Inventory’ (VFI) (Clary et al., 1998) (Table A2 ), which has been applied widely in the volunteering literature.
+Motivation to volunteer will be measured using the ‘Volunteer Functions Inventory’ (VFI) (Clary et al., 1998) (Table A2.1), which has been applied widely in the volunteering literature.
 There are 30 questions in the scale which consists of a set of six motivational functions served by volunteerism.
 Students will indicate to what extent each motive influences their decision to volunteer using the 7-point scale provided.
 The scale ranges from 1 ‘not at all important/accurate’ to 7 ‘extremely important/accurate’.
-Scale scores result from averaging scores on the five items of each motivational function, so that individuals’ scores on each scale can range from 1 to 7; higher score will reflect greater importance of the motivation.
+Scale scores result from averaging scores on the five items of each motivational function, so that individuals’ scores on each scale can range from 1 to 7; higher score will reflect greater importance of the motivation .

 Engaging in volunteer service can serve the purpose of providing individuals with opportunities to express their values associated with altruism and humanitarian concerns for others.
 The factor ’Value’ is reflected in question no. 3, 8, 16, 19 and 22.

-3.2 Understanding
+4.1.2 Understanding

-3.3 Social
+4.1.3 Social

 Another significant function served by volunteering revolves around motivations related to relationships with others.
 By engaging in volunteer work, individuals can strengthen social connections, seek approval from significant others, and derive satisfaction from contributing to the well-being of others within their social networks.
 The factor ’Social’ is reflected in question no. 2, 4, 6, 17 and 23.

-3.4 Career
+4.1.4 Career

 Volunteering is related to career-related benefits that individuals can obtain through their participation in volunteer work.
 By engaging in volunteer activities, individuals can gain valuable experience, develop transferable skills, and enhance their professional networks, all of which can contribute to their career advancement and growth.
 The factor ‘Career’ is reflected in question no. 1, 10, 15, 21, 28.

-3.5 Protective
+4.1.5 Protective

 This function revolves around safeguarding the ego from negative aspects of the self.
 In the context of volunteerism, these motivations may serve to remove guilt over being more fortunate than others and to address one’s personal issues.
 By volunteering, individuals can find peace, alleviate guilt, and address personal challenges, thus providing themselves with a sense of ego protection and well-being.
 The factor ’Protective’ is reflected in question no. 7, 9, 11, 20 and 24.

-3.6 Enhancement
+4.1.6 Enhancement